Ask about anything in DailyStory Documentation

 Custom SMS URL Shortener

-Text Messages sent from DailyStory support link click tracking (enabled by default).
-When enabled URLs included in text messages are shortened and a unique URL is sent to each recipient.
-DailyStory offers built in domains used for URL shorteners and will randomly select a domain to use for an outgoing text message.
+Text Messages sent from DailyStory support link-click tracking (enabled by default).
+When "Track Clicks" is enabled, URLs used in text messages are shortened and a unique URL is sent to each recipient.

-Note: this is not to purchase a domain name, the domain name must be one your already own.
+This is not to purchase a domain name, the domain name must be one you already own.

 We recommend using your own domain along with a subdomain for your shortener.
-This will help ensure that when customers receive your text message it is from a domain they are familiar with.
+This will help ensure that customers receive your text message from a domain they are familiar with.

-For example, if your domain is indoorgolfers.com you could setup a subdomain such as txts.indoorgolfers.com.
-Links in your text messages would appear as:
+For example, if your domain is indoorgolfers.com you could set up a subdomain such as txts.indoorgolfers.com.
+Links in your text messages will appear as:

 https://txts.indoorgolfers.com/vv6a1aab